DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/controllers.rst

 * The first method is by connecting directly to the Command Station via WiFi.
 You will need a WiFi board connected to the Command Station (see Wifi Setup :doc:`WiFi Setup <wifi-setup>`).
 * The second method is to use |JMRI| and connect |Engine Driver| (ED) to the computer running |JMRI|.
 (We won't cover that option here.)

-See :doc:`Engine Driver Page </throttles/software/engine-driver>` for details on how to install and run |wiThrottle|.
+See :doc:`Engine Driver Page </throttles/software/engine-driver>` for details on how to install and run |Engine Driver|.

 WiThrottle (iOS \| WiThrottle \| WiFi)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~